justicebangura/Project-1/README.md

 ![fig5](./Figures/fed_treasury_plot.png)

-**Question:** How does 30 Year mortgage rate, cpi with us unemployment rate behave during 2019-2023?
+**Question:** How does 30 Year mortgage rate, CPI, and US unemployment rate behave during 2019-2023?
 Are they correlated with each other?

 From 2019-2023 30 Year Mortgage Rate with US Unemployment Rate and CPI Rate Figures as:
 ![fig6](./Figures/mortgage_unemployment_plot.png)
 ![fig7](./Figures/cpi_plot.png)

-It is clear that the unemployement rate rised significantly in short time due to Covid 19 policy effect and dropped greatly after flexible Covid 19 policy adjustments, and the 30-year mortgage rate dropped to historical low based on Fed lowered the base rate to almost 0 since 2020.
-Similarly, when Fed kept rapidly increasing policy Fed Funds rate since 2022, the 30-year mortgage rate keeps climbing up as well until the end of 2023 while unemployment rate is kept stably with pre-Covid level in 2022-2023.
-And in 2019-2023, US CPI rate keeps climbing up with a little dent due to Covid 19 effect in early 2020.
+It is clear that the unemployement rate rised significantly in a short period due to Covid-19 policy effect and dropped greatly after flexible Covid-19 policy adjustments, and the 30-year mortgage rate dropped to a historical low based on Fed lowering the base interest rate to almost 0 since 2020.
+Similarly, when Fed kept rapidly increasing policy Fed Funds rate since 2022, the 30-year mortgage rate keeps climbing until the end of 2023 while unemployment rate is kept stable with pre-Covid level in 2022-2023.
+In 2019-2023, US CPI rate keeps climbing up with a little dent due to Covid-19 effect in early 2020.

-From relationship plots and the correlation heatmap of 30 year mortgage rate vs CPI vs US unemployment rate as:
+From relationship plots and the correlation heatmap of 30-year mortgage rate vs CPI vs US unemployment rate as:

 ![fig8](./Figures/mortgage_cpi_plot.png)
 ![fig9](./Figures/unemployment_cpi_plot.png)
 ![fig10](./Figures/unemployment_mortgage_plot.png)
 ![fig11](./Figures/mortgage_cpi_unemployment_heatmap.png)

-Unemployment Rate is negtively correlated with CPI and mortgage rate, and its changes were not affected by cpi or mortgage rate change.
+Unemployment Rate is negtively correlated with CPI and mortgage rate, and its changes were not affected by CPI or mortgage rate change.
 At the same period, mortgage rate with CPI has a weak correlation with their changes.

 **Question:**  How does US banks index price and trading volume look like during 2019-2023?
-Does US banks index price affected by interests or inflation rates?
+Is the US banks index price affected by interests or inflation rates?

 The S&P 500 US Banks IShare Index data from 2019-2023 as: